 Wild Horses started slowly, but by the turn of the decade, were probably the biggest 'bar band' in town.
 Instead of learning the latest Foreigner or Aerosmith songs, they played a lot of late 60s/early 70s Rolling Stones and other songs from the era now known as "Classic Rock".
 The classic lineup of the band included Steve Jochum (lead guitar), Billy Buckholtz (vocals, keyboards), Roger Kleinman (bass), Tony Mazzone (drums), Dennis Christopher (percussion, sax).
-Mazzone had been in East Wind, he replaced orginal drummer Rick Sostaric, while Jochum had replaced Andy Leeb.
+Mazzone had been in East Wind, he replaced orginal drummer Rick Sostaric (who had joined in 1977), while Jochum (formerly in Dream Machine) had replaced Andy Leeb around August 1977.

 In 1978 the band made their 1st 45, covers of the Beatles "I Saw Her Standing There" and J. J. Jackson's "But It's Alright".
 The record didn't get a lot of notice, but in 1980 the band started getting serious about playing original songs.
 Jochum came up with "Funky Poodle" and the record with it's catchy reggae groove (despite the title, the song was not funky musically, and in fact didn't really sound like the band) completely blasted off, getting huge airplay on every Cleveland rock station.
 The record was picked up for national release on the Midwest/Sweet City label run by Carl Maduri, and got airplay in several other markets.
 Along with the 45, the band released the LP "Unbroken" on their own which sold pretty well for a self distributed LP.
 With the success of "Funky Poodle" the band was voted as most popular local band in few different polls.